 Soft and fluffy garlic infused breadsticks covered in melted cheese.
-Use my step-by-step visuals to help guide you!
+Use my step-by-step visuals for perfect garlic breadsticks every time!

 From experimenting in the kitchen the past couple months, I’ve learned that if you have a solid pizza dough recipe… your carby options are endless.
 For example: